CenturyLinkCloud/APIDocs/Webhooks/consuming-webhook-alerts-with-3rd-party-web-apps.md

   configuration. &nbsp;</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/zUbmvzFwXjdzxkntKqWoVsbzD/?name=webhook.png" alt="webhook.png" />
 </p>
-<p>5. &nbsp;Select a slack account for the webhook event to be sent to. &nbsp;If you are setting up your first Zap to Slack you will need to connect and authorize Zapier to connect to your slack account. &nbsp;These steps are not shown.</p>
+<p>5. &nbsp;Select a Slack account for the webhook event to be sent to. &nbsp;If you are setting up your first Zap to Slack you will need to connect and authorize Zapier to connect to your slack account. &nbsp;These steps are not shown.</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/i9pvEQVTxNLoTZHFChjxojHvu/?name=03.png" alt="03.png" />
 </p>
 <p>6. &nbsp;Optional: &nbsp;Add key or filters (not required)</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/3ipLnDTLacNGaNS2m6C5owKPk/?name=04.png" alt="04.png" />
 </p>
-<p>7. &nbsp;Input the slack channel or user you wish to send Alert Notifications. &nbsp;Typically, if pushing to an operations group you'd want to use a channel (i.e. #operations) as the destination for events. &nbsp;However, events can be pushed via the
-  slack bot to individual users as well (i.e. @username). &nbsp;</p>
+<p>7. &nbsp;Input the Slack channel or user you wish to send Alert Notifications. &nbsp;Typically, if pushing to an operations group you'd want to use a channel (i.e. #operations) as the destination for events. &nbsp;However, events can be pushed via the Slack bot to individual users as well (i.e. @username). &nbsp;</p>
 <p>In the Text area of the form select the 'Insert Fields' button. &nbsp;</p>
 <p><img src="https://t3n.zendesk.com/attachments/token/6jdOLv9Eb73vQ57IhiVx0l61E/?name=07a.png" alt="07a.png" />
 </p>